-Main works are currently scheduled to start at the end of Q1/beginning of Q2 in 2024, and the main works construction period will last for 18-21 months.
-The development will generate around 400 direct full-time equivalent (FTE) jobs during construction, with a maximum of 350 workers at any one time.
+Main works started in March 2024, and the main works construction period will last for approximately 24 months.
+The Project will generate around up to 420 direct full-time equivalent (FTE) jobs during the peak construction phase of the Project.